Chiang Hsiao-yen

-Chiang Hsiao-yen (蔣孝嚴 (Chiang3 Hsiao4-yen2, Jiǎng Xiàoyán); born 1 March 1942) or John Chiang, formerly surnamed Chang (章 (Zhāng)), is a Taiwanese politician affiliated with the Kuomintang.
+Chiang Hsiao-yen (蔣孝嚴 (Chiang3 Hsiao4-yen2, Jiǎng Xiàoyán); born 1 March 1942), also known by his English name John Chiang, formerly surnamed Chang (章 (Zhāng)), is a Taiwanese politician affiliated with the Kuomintang.
 He is the speculated illegitimate son of Chiang Ching-kuo, former leader of the Republic of China, which would make him the grandson of Chiang Kai-shek.

-Biography
+Early life and education

-He and his identical twin brother, Winston Chang, both illegitimate, are believed to have been born the sons of Chiang Ching-kuo and his mistress Chang Ya-juo at public hospital in Guilin.
+He and his identical twin brother, Winston Chang, both illegitimate, are believed to have been born the sons of Chiang Ching-kuo and his mistress Chang Ya-juo at the Second People's Hospital of Guilian, a public hospital in Guilin.
 Since they were born out of wedlock, the twins took their mother's surname, Chang, though they were given the Chiang generation name (孝 (Xiào, Hsiaò)) shared by all the grandchildren of Chiang Kai-shek, including Chiang Ching-kuo's legitimate children.

 Chang Ya-juo died when the brothers were one year old in August 1942, and they were raised by Chang Ya-juo's younger brother, Chang Hau-juo (章浩若) and his wife Chi Chen (紀琛).
 Their uncle and aunt were listed as their natural parents on official documents until December 2002, when the true parents were listed.
 Chou Chin-hua (周錦華), the boys' maternal grandmother, and the 7-year-old brothers moved to Taiwan amid the Chinese Civil War.
 They were not informed that Chiang Ching-kuo was their father until they were in high school.
 The Chang brothers went to Soochow University at the same time.
 John later obtained an M.S. from Georgetown University.

 With Helen H. Huang (黃美倫), he has two daughters, Hui-lan (惠蘭) and Hui-yun (惠筠), and a son, Wan-an (萬安).
 In March 2005, he officially changed his surname to "Chiang", saying, "The change represents a respect for history, a return to the facts, and a realization of my parents' wishes."
 He also announced that his children would follow suit.